Date: June 9, 2016.

-This cookbook describes the procedure to install the BW (Becker & Wolff) model, whose application details are reported in C. Ferrigno, P. A. Becker, A. Segreto, T. Mineo & A. Santangelo, Study of the accreting pulsar 4U 0115+63 using a bulk and thermal Comptonization model, 2009, A&A, 498, 825.
-The original model is described in P. A. Becker & M. Wolff Thermal and Bulk Comptonization in Accretion-powered X-Ray Pulsars 2007, ApJ 654, 435B.
+This cookbook describes the usage of the bwcycl (Becker & Wolff) model, whose application details are reported in C. Ferrigno, P. A. Becker, A. Segreto, T. Mineo & A. Santangelo 2009, A&A, 498, 825 Study of the accreting pulsar 4U 0115+63 using a bulk and thermal Comptonization model.
+The original model is described in P. A. Becker & M. Wolff 2007, ApJ 654, 435B Thermal and Bulk Comptonization in Accretion-powered X-Ray Pulsars .

-The BW model has a large set of parameters and not all of them can be constrained in the fit.
-These parameters are in Table 1.
+The bwcycl model has a large set of parameters and not all of them can be constrained in the fit and are shown in Table 1.
+We suggest here a procedure to use the model.

 RNS | Neutron star radius in km (to be fixed) |